guaka/WEBitchat/README.md

 ### Filtering & Search
 - **Geohash filter**: Type any geohash to see only messages from that area
 - **9q exclusion toggle**: Hide the very active 9q area to focus on other regions
-- **Real-time filtering**: Updates both map and activity list instantly
+- **Real-time filtering**: Updates both map and note list instantly
 - **Partial matching**: "ey" will match "ey", "9q8yy", etc.

 ## Technical Details